-Percale is a type of plain weave which produces a very smooth high thread count fabric by the same name.
+Percale is a type of plain weave that produces a very smooth high thread count fabric by the same name.

 Fabrics with a plain weave: About half of the woven fabrics are in this weave.
-It includes most of the different types of cotton like muslin, organdy, canvas; linen, rayon, silk, Chiffon, organza, voile, wool, crepe and a whole lot of other fabrics
+It includes most of the different types of cotton, like muslin, organdy, canvas, linen, rayon, silk, Chiffon, organza, voile, wool, crepe and a whole lot of other fabrics.

-2 Rib weave
+2. Rib weave

 Fabrics with a rib weave : Broadcloth, Faille, Poplin, grosgrain

-3 Basket weave
+3. Basket weave

-Fabric with this weave: Monk’s cloth.
+Fabrics with this weave: Canvas, Duck cloth, Monk’s cloth.

-4 Twill Weave
+4. Twill Weave

-In this weave, one or more warp fibres alternately weave over and under two or more weft fibres repeatedly (Weft-faced)or one or more weft fibres alternately weave over and under two or more warp fibres repeatedly (warp-faced).
+In this weave, one or more warp fibers alternately weave over and under two or more weft fibers repeatedly (Weft-faced)or one or more weft fibers alternately weave over, and under two or more warp fibers repeatedly (warp-faced).

 There are clear diagonal lines on the surface of the fabric.
 The back side of this weave is rough and will show the opposite pattern of the front.
-Fabrics with twill weave are more durable, heavy and wrinkle resistant than ones with plain weave
+Fabrics with twill weave are more durable, heavy and wrinkle-resistant than ones with plain weave.

 In denim, inarguably the most famous twill fabric, the weft-thread is white or off-white and the warp-thread is indigo-dyed.